tommasoderossi7/nanda_mats/user_instructions.md

 LAST STEP (AFTER THE CODE HAS BEEN MODIFIED REMOTELY OR RESULTS ARE BEING UPDATE IN THE REMOTE VM)
 # To update local diretory (with data not synced in github repo)
 # Run from the local terminal within the directory that contains the local nanda_mats/ folder
-$rsync -avz --progress --delete   --exclude '.git/' --exclude '__pycache__/' --exclude 'venv/' --exclude 'node_modules/' --exclude '.env' --exclude 'models/'   nanda_mats:/workspace/nanda_mats/  ./nanda_mats/
+$rsync -avz --progress --delete   --include 'data/'  --exclude='*'  nanda_mats:/workspace/nanda_mats/  ./nanda_mats/